KudProject/kudproject.github.io/index.md

 ---
 layout: default
-title: Index
+title: Home
 ---

 ## Welcome!

 Welcome to the official site of KudProject.

-Join KudProject on Telegram [channel](https://t.me/KudProject) or [community group](https://t.me/joinchat/DX68OkNCY52AYuKKwg9DVQ) for up-to-date news about KudProject!
+Join KudProject on Telegram [channel](https://t.me/KudProject) or [community group](https://t.me/KudProjectChat) for up-to-date news about KudProject!
 Joining the community group also allows you to discuss things (even stuffs you like) with others.

+Also, don't forget to join [the continuous integration](https://t.me/KudProjectCI) for latest test builds for supported devices!

 ## About